jni/elegant-scipy/markdown/ch1.markdown

 ```

 Now let's use the intersection of the gene names to index our count data.
+For this we use the `.loc` attribute of data frames, which specify indexing
+with row indices (in this case, gene symbols).
+We will also convert the
+result to a NumPy array.

 ```python
 # 2D ndarray containing expression counts for each gene in each individual